Your logo is talking. Do you know what it’s saying?

 If you’re re-thinking your logo, don’t fret!
 There’s no need to make any drastic changes yet.
 Use everything you’ve learned here to come up with a new approach for your logo design.
 Then find a new designer to help with your new look.
 Follow graphic designers on Instagram to get a feel for their work, and ask fellow business owners for referrals.

-If you’d like to dive deeper on how to use your logo and define your branding style and strategy, get on the interest list for my new online course, BRAND: YOU, Creating an Irresistible Online Presence, coming in January 2018.
-Simply enter your details below and you’ll be the first to know when the course is available!
+If you’d like to dive deeper on how to use your logo and define your branding style and strategy, get on the interest list for my new online course, BRAND: YOU, Creating an Irresistible Online Presence.
+Simply enter your details below and you’ll be the first to know when the course is open again!

 Do me a favor?
 If you enjoyed this article, please share it on your favorite social media channels and help spread the word.
 Thanks!